USF-HII/usf-hii.github.io/pages/hii-hpc.md

 ---

-*The HII-HPC Cluster has a routine maintenance window scheduled each Thursday at 10:00 p.m.
+*The HII-HPC Cluster has a routine maintenance window each Thursday at 10:00 p.m.
 (Eastern Time Zone).
 Generally no downtime is necessary but occasionally maintenance may require downtimes from a few minutes up to a maximum of 4 hours so please plan your work with this possibility in mind.*